DmitryKatson/bc-code-interpreter/README.md

 - "Compare sales performance across regions for the last fiscal year"
 - "Identify customers with declining purchase patterns"

+## How It Works

+1. **User Query**: The user submits a natural language question through the Business Central interface
+2. **Code Generation**: Azure OpenAI generates Python code based on the question
+3. **Code Execution**: The code is executed securely in an Azure Function
+4. **Data Retrieval**: The function retrieves data from Business Central using the API
+5. **Data Processing**: Python libraries (pandas, numpy, matplotlib) analyze and visualize the data
+6. **Smart Retry**: If errors occur, the system analyzes them and automatically improves the code
+7. **Answer Formation**: Results are passed back to Azure OpenAI to create a human-friendly answer
+8. **Presentation**: The user receives an answer with text and visualizations

 ## Security and Privacy

 This solution prioritizes security and privacy: